Port of San Diego Big Bay Boom!

 Coastal San Diego County is, without a doubt, home to some of the most beautiful landscapes in Southern California.
 The combination of mild climate, sunny days and beautiful landscapes make San Diego County one of the premier hiking destinations in the state.
-These seven "star" hikes highlight the best of the San Diego Coast.
+These seven "star" hikes highlight the best of the San Diego coast.
 The hikes selected here feature prime examples of the natural features that set the coastal areas apart, including fragrant coastal sage-scrub habitats, intertidal lagoons, estuaries, pristine beaches, city and ocean views, rare plant species such as the Torrey pine, and noteworthy historical sites.

 Difficulty: Easy to Moderate